September 17, 2018

 Take bathing and washing utensils, for example, pegged at requiring 55 liters and 10 liters, respectively, every single day.

-Other things like toilet flushing and washing clothes are at 30 and 20 liters, respectively.
+Other things, such as toilet flushing and washing clothes, are at 30 and 20 liters, respectively.

 Surely, with just a little prudence and awareness, these basic, everyday chores can be managed judiciously?